RotorHazard/RotorHazard/doc/User Guide.md

 #### Data Management

 _Stored Data_ can be used to backup the current database (save to a file on the pi and prompt to download it) or restore events from stored data files

-_Reset_ may clear races, classes, heats, pilots, and race formats.
+_Reset_ may clear races, classes, heats, pilots, and race formats

-_Import_ uses plugins to extract data from files and fill event values _Export_ uses plugins to extract event values and save to files
+_Import_ uses plugins to extract data from files and fill event values

+_Export_ uses plugins to extract event values and save to files